rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 #### Docker Mulitstage Build support

 The rapyuta.io platform supports [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/).
-For security reasons we do not allow aliases of images to be used in another FROM.
+For security reasons we do not allow aliases of images to be used in another `FROM`.

 Working Dockerfile